Edna’s Quests (The Witch’s Tower)

 You are currently able to receive the Cartogriphication Boon from the Obelisk War, which will guide your Neopet through the right path of the Faerie Caverns.
 You can earn it for a limited time when your team wins the war.

-Neopets Aboard the Coincidence is a daily available game where a scientist will need your help for the Portal Activation event.
-Neopets Aboard the Coincidence is where you will have to purchase items that the scientist will ask you for.
+The Coincidence Neopets is a daily available game where a scientist will need your help for the Portal Activation event.
+The Coincidence Neopets is where you will have to purchase items that the scientist will ask you for.

 When you decide to play, the scientist will ask you for a total of three items.
 These items will change depending on the inflation.
 You can always find them priced cheap enough on the Shop Wizard.
 If you do not want to purchase them, alternatively, you can get them from dailies, from the Key Quest game, from the Battledome or from random events.